 The public health outbreak team should periodically assess the need for obtaining additional assistance and escalating the response.
-Internally, there should be a communication protocol in place that includes triggers for notifying leadership and involving additional expertise (e.g., communication, emergency response, and legal expertise).
+Internally, there should be a communication protocol in place that includes triggers for notifying leadership and involving additional expertise (e.g., communication, emergency response, legal).

 Thresholds for escalation to another agency should be considered in advance.
-Conversations with leadership and other internal experts can be helpful ahead of a possible escalation; they should involve preparing and educating leadership about the general course of an HAI/ AR outbreak response and discussing when an outbreak may require involvement of outside agencies.
+Conversations with leadership and other internal experts can be helpful ahead of a possible escalation, and should involve preparing and educating leadership about the general course of an HAI/AR outbreak response and discussing when an outbreak might involve outside agencies.
 Leadership should also be knowledgeable about CDC's Epi-Aid request process.
-An Epi-Aid is an investigation of an urgent public health problem such as infectious or noncommunicable disease outbreaks, unexplained illnesses, or natural or manufactured disasters.
-When a public health authority, usually the state epidemiologist, requests assistance from CDC, an Epi-Aid allows rapid, short-term (1-3 weeks), generally on-site technical assistance by Epidemic Intelligence Service (EIS) officers and other CDC subject-matter experts.
-The focus of an Epi-Aid investigation is to assist partners in making rapid, practical decisions for actions to prevent and control the public health problem.4
+An Epi-Aid is an investigation of an urgent public health problem, such as infectious or non-communicable disease outbreaks, unexplained illnesses, or natural or manmade disasters.
+When a public health authority, usually the state epidemiologist, requests assistance from CDC, an Epi-Aid allows rapid, short-term (1-3 weeks), generally onsite, technical assistance by Epidemic Intelligence Service (EIS) officers and other CDC subject matter experts.
+The focus of an Epi-Aid investigation is to assist partners in making rapid, practical decisions for actions to prevent and control the public health problem.9